vvaezian/vvaezian.github.io/Summary/django.md

 - A view function, or **view** for short, is a Python function that takes a Web request and returns a Web response.
+The convention is to put views in a file called `views.py`, placed in the project or application directory, but technically it can be anywhere.

 ```bash
 pip install virtualenv